fricciardi/datetime2/docs/index.rst

    4

-Similarly, we can have different representations also for time.
-They can be mixed like in dates:
+The same strength is true also for time, where different representations can be mixed like in dates:

 .. doctest::